 - Determining who caused or contributed to your accident and injuries

-- Working with experts who can help us prove the cause of your accident
+- Working with experts to prove the cause of your accident

-- Collecting documentation of the full range of your damages
+- Collecting documentation of the range of your damages

 New York Scaffolding Accident Lawyer Near Me 516-932-0400